TinyCircuits/TinyCircuits-Wireling-Temperature-Sensor-AST1021/README.md

-# TinyCircuits Whisker Temperature Sensor
+# TinyCircuits Wireling Temperature Sensor
 # AST1021 Rev2

 The design files are located under design_files/ for the TinyCircuits AST1021 Rev 2 PCB.
-This is a whisker board which features the PCT2075 Temperature Senor with 11-bit output.
+This is a Wireling board which features the PCT2075 Temperature Senor with 11-bit output.
 You've probably already guessed correctly that this sensor helps you measure the temperature in a given environment.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.